-High performance proportional and servo valves can provide much faster response with better resolution and less hysteresis etc.
+High performance proportional and servo valves can provide a much faster response with better resolution and less hysteresis etc.

-With any type of control the system's natural frequency will need to be compatible with the valves selected.
+With any type of control, the system's natural frequency will need to be compatible with the valves selected.

-Industrial design techniques offer reliable 'right first time' design.
+Industrial design techniques offer reliable 'right first-time' design.